All you need to know about mobile apps if you are considering creating one for your brand.

 Some apps are the main business of a company and others are used to support the company’s products and services.
 Meaning that some apps are another distribution channel or communication channel more than a product that it is meant to report profit.
 Knowing this, it is no wonder why marketers want to increase their investment in app marketing during 2017.

 Mobile adaptation is the implementation of a different platform for mobile devices.
-As commented in a previous article, the basic adaptation is to have a mobile friendly website.
+As commented in my mobile marketing article, the basic adaptation is to have a mobile friendly website.
 The mobile friendly websites allow consumers to comfortably access your website from any device and it can grant you more satisfied consumers with your website.

 The next level of mobile adaptation is now the apps.
 These programs are designed to always be accessible to consumers, and they show a certain level of loyalty to your brand by downloading your mobile app.
 Meaning that by downloading your app, your consumers have direct access to you anytime and anywhere without any effort.